mne-tools/mne-python/doc/manual/gui/analyze.rst

 **Accurate field calculation**

-    Switches on the more accurate geometry definition of MEG coils, see :ref:`BJEIAEIE`.
+    Switches on the more accurate geometry definition of MEG coils, see :ref:`c_legacy_BJEIAEIE`.
 In dipole fitting, there is very little difference between the *accurate* and *normal* coil geometry definitions.

 The Modalities section
 defines which kind of data (MEG/EEG) are used in fitting.
 If an